luxonauta/cashmoo/readme.md

 # CashMoo

-**Simple and private personal finance control**
+**Simple and private personal finance control.**

 CashMoo is a desktop application for managing your personal finances with complete privacy.
-All your data stays on your computer - nothing is sent to the internet.
+All your data stays on your computer.
+Nothing is sent to the internet.

 ## Quick Start